3CordGuy/copy-with-new-case/README.md

 ## How to install manually

+1. Clone the Repo to a local folder
 1. Visit Your Chrome Extensions View
-2. Toggle on the Developer Mode
+1. Toggle on the Developer Mode
-3. Select Load Unpacked
+1. Select Load Unpacked
-4. Choose the extension folder
+1. Choose the repo folder

 ## Works in